 - Can be used for soil feeding, foliar application, or growing in hydroponics.

 - Great for indoor and outdoor plants.

 - Not great for plants with an urgent need for large quantities of NPK.

 MasterBlend Vegetable & Tomato Fertilizer

-(Best Tomato Fertilizer Formulation with Great Value for Money)
+(Best Value for the Money)

 For a bountiful harvest with market-worthy tomatoes on your farm, you should try the MasterBlend fertilizer.

 The fertilizer is uniquely formulated for growing vegetables and tomatoes with great aesthetics.
 The fertilizer comes in a nylon bagging and is available in 1-pond, 5-pound and 25-pound sizes.

 It has a super-rich blend of both the macro and micronutrients.
 The fertilizer has a formulation of 4-18-38 NPK as well as nutrients such as Zinc, Magnesium, and Copper.